Home page

 “Most of the refugees are unfortunately from our region, North Africa.
 It was a different experience seeing them firsthand, communicating with them, listening to them,” he said.
 “These people are not just numbers crossing the Mediterranean; they are humans.”

 “I’m looking at life differently now.
-These people risked their lives to seek asylum just to live like anybody else: get married and educate their kids.
+These people risked their lives to seek asylum just to live like anybody else: to get married and educate their kids.
 These are basic human rights.”

 Traveling in Milan, Shawwara found himself surrounded by his native tongue, the streets filled with Egyptian refugees from areas like Upper Egypt, Fayoum and Beni Suef.
 Many had come to support their families, working in manual labor jobs.